 Good answer – I noticed the company was listed in the top ten places to work in (insert publication name here), and with your 25% increase on sales last year, it is a company that I feel I can excel in.

-What are your three biggest strengths and your three weaknesses?
+What are your biggest strengths and your biggest weaknesses?

 Strengths – To list your strengths isn’t bragging, it is showing that you are self aware.
 Try to make the strengths you choose to mention ones that are key elements of the role.